stakater/mto-docs/content/crds-api-reference/integration-config.md

 ### Custom Pricing Model

 You can modify IntegrationConfig to customise the default pricing model.
-Here is what you need at `IntegrationConfig.Spec.components`:
+Here is what you need at `IntegrationConfig.spec.components`:

 ```yaml
 components: